Home Federal Crimes Credit Card Fraud

 Los Angeles Credit Card Fraud Attorneys

-You Need an Aggressive Defense Team
+Charged With Credit Card Fraud?
+You Need an Aggressive Los Angeles Defense Lawyer

 "Credit card fraud" can cover a wide range of criminal charges, all of which carry serious penalties that can impact the rest of your life.
 If you are accused of using a credit card to purchase and transport goods across state lines, then federal charges may also apply.

-If you or a loved one has been charged with any type of credit card fraud, you need an experienced, aggressive Los Angeles attorney to represent you and fight for your rights.
+If you or a loved one has been charged with any type of credit card fraud, you need an experienced, aggressive Los Angeles federal crime attorney to represent you and fight for your rights.
 Do not answer any questions from law enforcement without a lawyer present.
 Call Werksman Jackson & Quinn LLP at (213) 688-0460 and put us to work for you.

 What Are Different Aspects of Credit Card Fraud?